Pakobbix/StartUI-oobabooga-webui/README.md

 WebUI StartGUI is a Python graphical user interface (GUI) written with PyQT5, that allows users to configure settings and start the oobabooga web user interface (WebUI).
 It provides a convenient way to adjust various parameters and launch the WebUI with the desired settings.

 ## Current Features
-- Select a model from a dropdown menu (with reload button if added while the StartUI is open)
+- Select a model from a dropdown menu or none (with reload button if added while the StartUI is open)
 - Choose wbits and groupsize options
 - Select the operating mode (chat, cai-chat, notebook)
 - Choose between CPU, GPU or Autodevice